-While personal property coverage is an important part of your homeowners insurance, it's a good idea to take a close look at your policy to understand what this coverage can help protect.
+While personal property coverage is an important part of your homeowners insurance, it's a good idea to take a close look at your policy to understand what this coverage may help protect.
 You may find that an additional coverage, known as scheduled personal property, can help provide greater protection for some of your most valued belongings.

 To properly protect your belongings, you should understand a little more about the differences between the two types of coverages.